Xinchunran/paper_review/README.md

 ReLSO were training on three different datasets TAPE, Gifford, GB1, repsectively.
 The sequence optimization is using gradient ascent.
 1. Protein sequences are using one-hot embedding to convert into input
 2. The latent space is regularized with KNN (k-nearest-neighbor)
+3. The explain of the ReLSO are trained on Gifford which contain 60000+ sequence-enrichment datapoints.
+Sequences share one wild type sequence

 #### Pseudocode:
 ##### Encoder Block: